 By Jenny Beechener

-The Federal Aviation Administration (FAA) is working with NASA and industry to decide how operators can communicate effectively and share the upper airspace, said Michelle Caddy, FAA Class E Traffic Management (ETM) Programme Manager.
+The Federal Aviation Administration (FAA) is working with NASA and industry to decide how operators can communicate effectively and share the upper airspace, said Michelle Cady, FAA Class E Traffic Management (ETM) Programme Manager.
 “There are a multitude of different information sharing techniques we are going to try to utilise.
 Cooperative separation is a traffic management approach that relies on information sharing between different operators.”
 The FAA is leveraging this principle of cooperative separation to achieve operations at scale and released version 1.0 of its ETM concept of operations in May 2020.

 A European concept of operations is expected within the next 18 months according to Henk Hof, Manager of the SESAR European Concept for Higher Airspace operations (ECHO) project.
 “There will be more direct communications and fewer strategic exchanges.
 Security aspects must not be overlooked in the cross-border nature of this traffic,” added Dragos Tonea, Eurocontrol Integration of new entrants in European ATM Network operations (iNEO) programme manager.